sstelfox/stelfox.net/content/blog/2014-05-30-extracting-content-from-markdown.md

 Most of the markdown syntax can be stripped out simply by removing all non-alphanumeric characters from the document and move on.
-This doesn't solve one of the bigger challenges I've experienced... code blocks.
-Code blocks have plenty of regular english-ish words and can easily skew keyword detection within it.
+This doesn't solve one of the bigger challenges I've experienced...
+Code blocks.
+Code blocks have plenty of regular English-ish words and can easily skew keyword detection within it.

 I didn't want to write my own Markdown parser, so I started with the one already in use by this site's renderer ([redcarpet][1]).
-Another Github user, [Markus Koller or toupeira on Github][2] provided [the basis][3] for the code that became the redcarpet "StripDown" formatter, which was designed to essentially render a Markdown document without the markup.
+Another GitHub user, [Markus Koller or toupeira on GitHub][2] provided [the basis][3] for the code that became the redcarpet "StripDown" formatter, which was designed to essentially render a Markdown document without the markup.